Precy speaks Ilocano and loves helping others learn the fundamentals of the language.

 Ilocano is a common native language spoken throughout the Philippines.
 It is prevalent in the Cordillera Administrative Region, Cagayan Valley, Central Luzon, Zambales, and Mindoro, among other provinces.
 Statistically, Ilocano is the third most spoken language in the country.

 Maybe you're here to learn another language (although some say Ilocano is a dialect, not a language) for work, travel, or that special someone.
 Perhaps you're simply up for the challenge of learning to speak in another tongue.
 Either way, here's a list of more than 50 Ilocano phrases for a variety of common situations.
-Each phrase is accompanied by its English and Filippino equivalents.
+Each phrase is accompanied by its English and Filipino equivalents.

 - Love and romance